Understanding the basics of margin trading

 What are the risks?

 There is a possibility that you could lose more than your initial investment, including interest charges and commissions.
-If there’s a large enough drop in the value of your securities, and the equity in your account falls below E*TRADE’s requirements, you may have to provide additional funds to avoid the forced sale of those securities or of other securities in your account.
+If there’s a large enough drop in the value of your securities, and the equity in your account falls below E*TRADE from Morgan Stanley’s requirements, you may have to provide additional funds to avoid the forced sale of those securities or of other securities in your account.
 A request for additional funds due to a drop in the value of your margin portfolio is referred to as a margin call.

 Tell me more about margin calls